What does serverless mean?

 - Floating Use: In this setup, an external token server hands out tokens enabling Gurobi usage.
 In a serverless world, the token will be requested by the code to be executed, the optimization takes place within the serverless environment, and the token is released again when the computation terminates.

-- Web License Service: This service is similar to the "Floating Use" option above, however the token is handed out from a service that Gurobi operates to a local containerized environment to perform the optimization.
+- Web License Service: This service is similar to the "Floating Use" option above, however the token is handed out from a service that Gurobi operates to a local containerized environment and/or a regular machine to perform the optimization.

 - Compute Server: Here, a machine (e.g., a VM) is set up which will perform the optimization.
 Any number of clients can submit jobs to this machine.
 This means once the code in the serverless compute environment runs an optimization, the problem is sent to this compute server, it is solved and the solution is returned to the client (= the code running in the serverless environment).
 When batch mode is used in conjunction with a Cluster Manager, it is actually possible to sever the connection to the Compute Server and retrieve the result at a later stage with a given batch ID (see an example here).